 Your soil’s pH is a term that’s thrown around a lot in the gardening world.
 For a beginner gardener, it can be a little intimidating as you have flashbacks of your chemistry class in high school.
-And unless you became a forensic scientist like my friend did, it was overwhelming!
+And unless you became a forensic scientist as my friend did, it was overwhelming!
 Luckily, this isn’t anywhere near as complex.
 This post will cover what your soil’s pH is and why it matters, vegetable pH needs, how to test soil pH levels, and how to adjust it if need be.

 Soil pH & Why it Matters

-Soil pH is a measure of the acidity and alkalinity in soil. pH levels range from 0 to 14.
+Soil pH is a measure of the acidity and alkalinity in the soil. pH levels range from 0 to 14.
 7 is neutral.
 Below 7 is acidic.
 Above 7 is alkaline.
 At a more technical level that you don’t need to remember.. pH stands for potential of hydrogen.
 Acidic substances have a higher concentration of hydrogen ions.
 Alkaline substances have a higher concentration of hydroxide ions.
 Whew, OK, done with that now. 😉

-The pH of the soil plays a significant role when it comes to growing because it affects nutrient availability for your plants.
+The pH of the soil plays a significant role when it comes to growth because it affects nutrient availability for your plants.
 Nutrients could exist in your soil, but without the right pH level, your plants won’t be able to absorb them.
 For nutrients to be available they need to be soluble.
 And pH levels affect that solubility.
 So having the optimal pH for your plants will allow for optimal plant production – healthy, nutritional, and yummy!

 pH levels for plants should usually be between 6.0 and 7.0, but we’ll get more into that later.
 Soil pH is a result of multiple factors, including rain, fertilizers, and plants growing.

-Rainfall contributes to a soil’s acidity.
+Rainfall contributes to soil’s acidity.
 There’s some magic that happens and hydrogen ions replace calcium ions.
 So calcium is leeched from the soil and the soil becomes more acidic.
 This is why southeastern soils are typically more acidic than soil in the Midwest and west.
 Nitrogen Fertilizers contain or form ammonium.
 This increases soil acidity.
 The more nitrogen fertilization, the more the soil will become acidic.
-Legumes also release more hydrogen ions from their roots which cause the soil to be more acidic.
+Legumes also release more hydrogen ions from their roots which causes the soil to be more acidic.

 Vegetable Soil pH Needs

 As mentioned earlier, pH levels for plants should usually be between 6.0 and 7.0.
 Some plants prefer more acidic soil, and others prefer more alkaline levels.
 Common exceptions include blueberries and potatoes that need more acidic soil to thrive.
-Below is a more detailed list for vegetables.
+Below is a more detailed list of vegetables.

 Testing Your Soil’s pH